TheZoker/jsonforms-tooling/generator-jsonforms/README.md

 This Yeoman Generator brings you all the functions of the tooling to your terminal.
 Within the terminal you can:

+* Create a ready to go JSONForms project
 * Create an example project
 * Create an seed project
 * Generate your basic UI Schema from your Schema